 For example, the Extracorporeal Life Support Organization (ELSO) aimed to transform its international medical device registry into a rich data asset for ECMO device manufacturers.
 Through real-time access to device usage and outcomes data, coupled with advanced analytics and reporting services, device manufacturers have the tools they need for data-driven research and development, rapid regulatory submissions, and cost-effective registry-based clinical trials.

 Read more about how ELSO's global medical device registry, helps bridge the gap between what really happens in healthcare and what is “supposed” to happen by turning real-world data into real-world evidence.

 Today’s most successful clinical data registries use healthcare analytics technology that goes beyond data collection and data warehousing and plays a crucial role in advancing care and research.

-Specifically, a clinical data registry platform should:
+Specifically, clinical data registry software should:

 There is a lot that goes into each of these three essential building blocks.
 Read this post to learn more about designing a patient registry to improve care.